grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "No, no no. Captain Percy hired you because she was desperate for someone to sit on sonar.
 But you should know that you have just as good a chance at doing this job well as any other person.
 And... you have done well on your first day working."

 Cassandra nodded.

-[//]: # (### Taking a sighting by the stars)

-"I want to learn as much as I can," said Cassandra.
+"I want to learn as much as I can."
 She paused, thinking about her future.
 "What are you up to at this hour of the night Hemi?"

+[//]: # (### Taking a sighting by the stars)

 "I am catching up on navigation.
 I have to do this every few hours.
 Come over here and look at the chart."

 Cassandra hung the sonar headphones on the hook and joined Hemi at the navigation table.
 She looked at the big chart, and the dotted line marking their course from the depot island, and the little x marking their current position.
-"How the fuck do you know where we are?"
-She asked.
+"How do you know where we are?"

 "Honestly, it is mostly just a guess.
 I keep track of our speed and direction very carefully.
 Then I just plot that onto the chart based on how long we have been traveling.
 That is called dead-reckoning.
 If the chart is accurate and there are not too many mitigating factors, like, say, a strong current that I can not account for, then we know roughly where we are and that we will not run into anything."

 "What happens if there is a strong currently the pushes you off course and you don't realize it?"

 "That is why we need to sometimes fix our position.
 If we pass by an island  or other feature that we see while on the surface or with the periscope, and that feature is on the chart, then we know where we are.
 Sometimes there are undersea features that we can hear on the sonar, or we know are there by changes we read in the gauge that measures how far down the bottom is.
 If those are on the chart, we can fix our position that way.
-Normally, we do not have to be super-precise -- the ocean is large and mostly empty water -- especially this early into a run.
-I know exactly where we started from at the depot, so our position should not be too far off.
+Normally, we do not have to be super-precise -- the ocean is large and mostly empty water.
+It is also easier this early in a run -- I know exactly where we started from at the depot, so our position should not be too far off.
 But we need to rendezvous with Shakes at dawn, and being precise about our location will help that go more smoothly.
 So I am going up on the bridge to get a fix by the stars.
 Want to join me?
 If the stars are out, it might be worth the trip up the ladder."

 "Is it OK for me to leave the radar?"

 "Just for a few minutes.
 Make sure to check it as soon as you come back down."

 They climbed up through the control room and up the interior ladders of the sail to the bridge.
-Owen was back up in the lookout ring and greeted them when their heads shadowed the red light coming up from the open hatch, happy to have something to break the monotony of being on lookout.
+Owen was back in the lookout ring above them and greeted them when their heads shadowed the red light coming up from the open hatch, happy to have something to break the monotony of being on lookout.

 Overhead the clouds had blown off leaving a clear night sky with no moon.
-Hemi often remarked that the number of times the _Prospect_ surfaced and he came out on deck to find a low, blanketing cloud cover occurred far more often than was statistically probable.
+Hemi often remarked that it occurred far more often than seemed statistically probable that the _Prospect_ surfaced and he came out on deck to find a low, blanketing cloud cover.
 He could hardly recall the last time they surfaced to a clear sky and his deeply-rational self was challenged by the sense that being on the open surface was in fact nature's opportunity to oppress them.
 He had begun to prefer being submerged, where instead they had control over the pressure and depth of the atmospheres laying upon them.

 But not this night.
 The sky was clear from one horizon to the other, and the stars glowed in their visible tens-of-thousands, their appreciable numbers a heuristic suggesting the reality of the uncountable multiples of billions of other stars that existed invisibly in the universe above them.
-With no light over the horizon, the stars came right down to the surface of the water in every direction, an infinity compressed to a perfectly smooth dome that lay over them.
+With no light over the horizon, the stars came right down to the surface of the water in every direction, infinity compressed to a perfectly smooth dome that lay over them.

 "Wow," said Cassandra.

 "Yes, that's the mariner's privilege," said Hemi.
 "And the lucky submariner occasionally gets to dip in as well."

 Hemi took out his sextant, clipboard, star charts, and graphs.
-He took sightings on three or four know stars, measuring their precise height above the horizon.
+He took sightings on three or four known stars, measuring their precise height above the horizon.
 He scratched a number of notes onto the clipboard with a pencil.

 [//]: # (It suddenly occurs to me that a sextant is both used for a sighting of a celestial object, and giving you a siting of where you are.)

+[//]: # (----- EDITED TO HERE -----)
+[//]: # (2k words from last EDIT point)

 "How does that thing work?"
 Cassandra asked.